 Asphalt technology provides flexibility for application in a wider range of climates and roof styles.

 Unique roof structures and cold weather can pose obstacles during installation.
-Nexgen™ polymer modified asphalt technology provides shingles with added flexibility to conform to unique structures.
-Nexgen™ also ensures shingles remain flexible down to 0˚F (-18˚C), which is 40 degrees lower than the typical installation of standard asphalt shingles.
+NEX™ polymer modified asphalt technology provides shingles with added flexibility to conform to unique structures.
+NEX™ also ensures shingles remain flexible down to 0˚F (-18˚C), which is 40 degrees lower than the typical installation of standard asphalt shingles.
 This allows for application in a wider range of climates and on a wider range of architectural roof styles.

 60 mph (97 kph) Limited Wind Warranty included.
 Eligible for a 70 mph (113 kph) Enhanced Wind Warranty when additional standards are met.